DECODEproject/whitepaper/decode-glossary.md

 An account is the software construct within decode that provides control of attributes and represents either the Participant, Operator or Attribute verifier in any decode transaction.
 The account will ultimately relate to some cryptographic construct such as private / public key pair.
 Attributes will be related to and controlled by an account.
 An account will be able to submit transactions to the ledger.

 ### Attribute
 All data which is in DECODE is attributes.
-Conversation about whether all data relates to “Attributes about a participant” - simple answer is “yes” - could be an interesting discussion about.
+Conversation about whether all data relates to "Attributes about a participant" - simple answer is "yes" - could be an interesting discussion about.
 All attributes have the potential to demonstrate Provenance.

 ### Attribute provenance
 Meta-data related to an attribute that relates it to an ontology.
 All attributes must specify a link to an ontology.
 We may also consider optionally adding other meta-data to attributes that for example describes the source of the attribute data.